Holly's Tacky Christmas Lights

 While attending NVCC in 2001 I took a web development class.
 We had to create a web site as the final project.
 I decided to create a personal site.
 As part of that effort I put up a small page about the Tacky lights I knew of and would recommend with photos.
 I felt good about being able to share the joy of these lights with others.
 I didn't pay much attention to the page the first two years.
 I would receive a few email around Christmas and by the second year there were mostly asking for directions.

 In 2004 I added a print page of the list that had only addresses, a very brief comment and the map.
 Some of the display owners have told me they spoke to folks who had this page with them.
-That confirmed it.
-My web page was a local resource.
+This confirmed to me that my web page was a local resource.
 Since I hadn't added any new homes I decided to solicit site visitors to submit homes they would recommend I add to the page.
 Finally the list started to grow.

 Over 2005 and 2006 I've been very busy at Christmas time, driving around checking out homes, taking pictures and updating the lights pages.
-I have wanted to update the page design and add functionality but didn't have the time.
+I added a page for the local Lighted Boat parades, something I love because you stay in one place and the lights come to you.
+I have wanted to update the pages design and add functionality but didn't have the time.

 May your days and nights be merry and bright,